 The fate of the universe hangs in the balance.
 The only way you can save it is by creating huge chains of cards, lighting the fuse and then making them go kaboom!
 It’s simple and easy to learn, but is it any good?

 At first glance, Didgery doesn’t seem to set itself apart from the gazillion other solitaire games.
-Dig a little deeper however, and you’ll find special cards that mix things up quite a bit.
-But first things first, and in order to chain cards together, there is a set of basic rules to fllow; can’t just mix and match however you see fit, for obvious reasons.
+Dig a little deeper, however, and you’ll find special cards that mix things up quite a bit.
+But first things first, and in order to chain cards together, there is a set of basic rules to follow; can’t just mix and match however you see fit, for obvious reasons.

-A chain can be initiated from any card, but those that follow must be of either the same suit and a lesser face value, or be of a different suit with the same face value.
-Basically, you can combine e.g. ten of clubs with ten of diamonds or go from ten of clubs to nine (or lower) of clubs, with ace being the lowest.
-Oh and they have to be adjacent.
+A chain can be initiated from any card, but those that follow must be of either the same suit and lesser face value or be of a different suit with the same face value.
+Basically, you can combine e.g. ten of clubs with ten of diamonds or go from ten of clubs to nine (or lower) of clubs, with the ace being the lowest.
+Oh, and they have to be adjacent.
 Definitely a case of easy to learn, hard to master; especially for those massive chains.

 New cards are pulled from a deck shown on the left side of your screen, with only the top one being visible.
 In theory, this does allow for some level of strategy.
 But since you’ll be clearing at least two at a time, having knowledge of only a single replacement isn’t overly helpful.
-Doesn’t mean you can’t plan ahead though.
-Like in most match-3 games, removed cards causes the row(s) to drop, filling vacant space(s), thus creating new chaining opportunities.
+That doesn’t mean you can’t plan ahead though.
+Like in most match-3 games, removed cards cause the row(s) to drop, filling vacant space(s), thus creating new chaining opportunities.

 Didgery is a unique merger of card and puzzle that blends fun explosive action with thoughtful strategy.